 I had the opportunity to attend an internet safety cyber awareness session taught by two FBI agents.
 I thought I was pretty darn protective, but I left a little freaked out.
 If I was surprised by these security measures, I figured that others might be, too, so here’s what I learned:

-The “most people know” internet safety information:
+The “most people know” information: